 2. Bachelor of Science in Nursing (BSN)

 This is perhaps the most common degree pathway that today’s RNs take.
 A bachelor’s degree is typically a four-year program.
 Many top hospitals list a BS as a minimum job requirement.
-If you intend to seek administrative or supervisory positions down the line, or specialize in a specific area of nursing, it’s likely that you will need at least a bachelor’s, and more likely, an advanced degree.
+If you intend to seek administrative or supervisory positions down the line, or specialize in a specific area of nursing, you will likely need at least a bachelor’s, and more likely, an advanced degree.

 There are also RN to BSN programs, which are specifically designed for working nurses who have an associate degree, and then head back to school to earn their bachelor’s.